 How to Reap the Benefits of Learning Tools Interoperability

 Does your company offer its employees any type of online learning?
 If so, are organizational leaders taking advantage of Learning Tools Interoperability (LTI)?
 If they are not, your company is missing out on a lowered bottom line, enriched online learning experiences for employees, and a more thoroughly trained and satisfied workforce.
-If your company could benefit from these things (and what organization couldn’t?), consider leveraging Learning Tools Interoperability; here are some tips on how to do this.
-(Be aware that it’s sometimes easiest to simply launch a learning management system that is LTI-compliant.)
+If your company could benefit from these things (and what organization couldn’t?), consider leveraging Learning Tools Interoperability; here are some tips6 on how to do this.
+(Be aware that it’s sometimes easiest to simply launch a learning management system that is learning tools operability-compliant.)

 Because of how quickly eLearning technology is advancing and how many Tools-providing vendors exist, no LMS or eLearning platform can afford to be without Learning Tools Interoperability.
 In the future, it’s possible that all learning management systems will come equipped with LTI.
 Until then, companies can make things much easier on online learners by choosing a social learning management system that features Learning Tools Interoperability.